Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/priority-nav.md

 ## Options

-Use with no parameter the label 'More' is used as default.
-For custom labeling use the following :
+Used with no parameter, the label 'More' is used as default.
+For custom labeling use the following:

 {% highlight js %}
 $('.o-nav-local').prioritynav('Custom label');
 {% endhighlight %}

-You can as well use an empty string for no text label.
+You can also use an empty string if you want no text label:

 {% highlight js %}
 $('.o-nav-local').prioritynav('');